 In countries affected by war, citizens often perceive police forces as a potential threat.
 Building a well-trained, democratically-controlled and effective police force that respects the rule of law is therefore essential to rebuild trust and foster durable peace.
 It also helps to prevent future conflicts.

-Today, policing is seen as a crucial part of UN peace operations.
+Currently, there are around 11,000 UN Police Officer deployed to 12 special political missions or peacekeeping missions.
+These officers are seen as a crucial part of UN peace operations.
 Since the early 1990s, UN police missions have increasingly taken over mentoring and training functions in addition to their traditional monitoring activities, thus offering peace operations the opportunity to act as a corrective mechanism with domestic police and other law enforcement agencies.
-In accordance with their growing tasks, the number of United Nations Police officers in peacekeeping operations and special political missions has significantly risen from 5,840 in 1995 to around 13,000 today.
-UN police missions are coordinated and planned by the UN Police Division which is led by German national Mr. Stefan Feller.